 Money begins in the banks

-To find out where money originates and ends, one must find out where bookkeeping money originates and ends.
-Bookkeeping money, which controls everything, is a credit in a bank account.
+To find out where money begins and where it ends, we must find out where bookkeeping money begins and where it ends.

 Moreover, no other account in the bank was decreased to accomplish this.
 Not a penny was moved, whether from a drawer, a pocket, or an account.
 I have $100,000 more, yet no one has a penny less.

 – Editor's note: The preceding paragraph was written in 1946, and this ratio (a 10% cash reserve requirement) has changed since then.
 In 1967, the Canadian Bank Act allowed the chartered banks to create sixteen times (in bookkeeping money) the sum of their cash reserves.
 Beginning in 1980, the minimum reserve required in cash (bank notes and coins) was 5 per cent, which meant that the banker needed only one dollar out of twenty to answer the needs of those who wanted pocket money.
-The banker knew very well that if he had $10,000 in cash, he could lend twenty times the sum, or $200,000, in bookkeeping money.
+The banker knew that if he had $10,000 in cash, he could lend twenty times the sum, or $200,000, in bookkeeping money.

-In practice, the banks could lend out even more than that, since they could increase their cash reserves at will by simply purchasing bank notes from the central bank (the Bank of Canada) with the bookkeeping money they create out of thin air, with a pen.
-For example, it was established in 1982, before a parliamentary committee on banks' profits, that in 1981, the Canadian chartered banks, as a whole, made loans 32 times in excess of their combined capital.
+In practice, banks can lend out much more, since they can increase their cash reserves at will by simply purchasing bank notes from the central bank (the Bank of Canada) with the bookkeeping money they created.
+For example, it was established in 1982, before a parliamentary committee on banks' profits, that in 1981, the Canadian chartered banks had issued loans 32 times in excess of their combined capital.
 A few banks even lent sums equal to 40 times their capital.
-Moreover, in 1990 in the U.S.A., the total deposits of commercial banks amounted to about $3,000 billion, and their reserves amounted to approximately $60 billion.
-This resulted in a ratio of deposits to bank reserves of about 50/1.
+In 1990, in the United States, the total deposits of commercial banks amounted to about $3,000 billion, and their reserves amounted only to $60 billion.
+This resulted in a ratio of deposits to bank reserves of about 50 to 1.
 U.S. banks held enough cash to pay off depositors at the rate of only about two cents on the dollar.

 The increase in the money supply